mathewcigi-hub/RAG_model_PDF_files/README.md

 ## NOTE
+The API key was used in making the code was from free Gemini API.
+There by it can have limitations size and time.

 The code is given a 10 sec delay between the question and answer, this is because the gemini API keys have a limit in the request to be made (limited number of request per time).
 To avoid that issue, the delay is given internally.